Custom Search

-The entropy diagram for steam is often convenient because it shows the relationship between
+The entropy diagram for steam shows the relationships between

 - Pressure